 My real food priorities, as it relates to seafood, are to buy wild.
 As I teach in my course Grocery Budget Bootcamp, I’ll do the work of cleaning at home if it means getting the best deal possible and paying less out of pocket (which is often in the clearance section at the grocery store).

 A couple months ago though, I bought wild Argentine shrimp from Zaycon.
-Our first experience didn’t go so well (you can read about it here), but I had heard really great things about the company and didn’t want to give up entirely.
+Our first experience didn’t go so well, but I had heard really great things about the company and didn’t want to give up entirely.
 I reinvested the site credit to try their strip steaks and shrimp, and both were delicious!